jbenbassat/GTS-OCP-Solution/Trident-intro.md

 Container technology is an essential piece of [NetApp’s Data Fabric](https://www.netapp.com/us/info/what-is-data-fabric.aspx) vision.
 Trident enables customers to get the most out of their NetApp investment, simplifying the deployment of containers throughout the enterprise while protecting and managing data, wherever, whenever — across the fabric.

-Need a picture insert here showing Trident and OpenShift in the context of the Data Fabric...
-Jacky to provide.

 ### For additional information on Trident, please visit: